gnomical/config-my-mac/README.md

 #
 # Introduction

 You might be thinking, “This isn’t my first rodeo.
-Why do I need scripted configs if I’ve been using computers for 20+ years and can just restore from my last backup?”
+Why do I need scripted configs if I’ve been using computers for 20+ years and can just restore from my last backup?”.
 Being a paranoid skeptic myself, I never trust backups.
 For one, data corruption is real.
 Secondly, after a year or two of transient software installs and updates, it’s hard to guarantee things are situated quite the way the developers intended.
 Lastly, viruses and malware could be sitting dormant anywhere within that backup.
 As a result of this paranoia, I start each new machine from scratch and reach into my backups sparingly as I progress through whatever workflow was lacking some key piece of data.
 Often updating my modular repos to include that data for future scripted success.

 What you will find below a list of use cases each including a verbose description of configurations and applications grouped by professional vertical.
 I myself am an IT professional with most of my experience in web application development.
 However I have also included verticals that pertain to some of my hobbies, like writing and design.
 It is my intention that these verticals will be augmented by other professionals over time and that this repository can be used as a de facto configuration utility across many environments and professions so as to share tooling knowledge and simplify workflow documentation by creating more workflow commonality amongst our peers.
 Some of the categories are intended to stack, for instance system admin -> developer, and will be documented as such.
 Without further ado, let’s dig into the configurations.

 # Prerequisites

-If you will be using the automation scripts to perform any configurations and installs you will need to install the following, first.
+**If** you will be using the automation scripts to perform any configurations and installs you will need to install the following, first.

 **Homebrew**
   - https://brew.sh